-The owner of Quietly Making Noise, LLC is committed to giving back to charitable causes near to her heart.
-Four primary organizations that benefit through donations of time and money from QMN are the Astronaut Scholarship Foundation, Give Kids the World, the Arthritis Foundation on behalf of Kids with Arthritis, and the Foundation for Seminole State College.
+The owner of Quietly Making Noise, LLC is committed to giving back to charitable causes near to her and her husband’s hearts.
+Four primary organizations that benefit through donations of time and money from QMN are the Astronaut Scholarship Foundation, Nemours Children’s Hospital, Give Kids the World, and the Foundation for Seminole State College.

-Astronauts from the Mercury, Gemini, Apollo, Skylab, and Space Shuttle programs, along with industry leaders, educational institutions, and patrons are helping the United States retain its world leadership in science and technology by providing scholarships for college students who exhibit motivation, imagination, and exceptional performance in the science or engineering field of their major.
-To date, the foundation has awarded over $5 million in scholarships to more than 480 deserving students.
+Astronauts from the Mercury, Gemini, Apollo, Skylab, Space Shuttle, and International Space Station programs, along with industry leaders, educational institutions, and patrons are helping the United States retain its world leadership in technology and innovation by supporting the very best and brightest scholars in science, technology, engineering, and mathematics while commemorating the legacy of American’s pioneering astronauts.
+To date, the foundation has awarded over $8 million in scholarships to 736 deserving students.

 The Astronaut Scholarship Foundation was founded in 1984 by the six surviving original Mercury 7 astronauts, Betty Grissom (widow of the seventh, Gus Grissom), Henri Landwirth (see below), and Dr. Bill Douglas, the Mercury 7 flight surgeon.
 Lisa Schott, owner of QMN, has served on the Board of Directors of the Astronaut Scholarship Foundation since 1997 and is Founder and President of ASF’s alumni group, the Astronaut Scholars Honor Society.
 She received the scholarship award from 1987-1990 while studying at Georgia Tech and has been a tireless volunteer since then.
-Lisa initiated the annual convention of scholars and alumni in Florida, where current and past scholarship winners meet each other and astronauts from the Mercury, Gemini, Apollo, Skylab, and Space Shuttle programs.
+Lisa initiated the annual convention of scholars and alumni in Florida, where current and past scholarship winners meet each other and astronauts from the Mercury, Gemini, Apollo, Skylab, Space Shuttle, and International Space Station programs.
 Through these activities, a strong network of some of the leading young scientists and engineers in America has formed.
-She is also the first non-astronaut Vice Chairman and has served as Chair of the Strategic Planning Task Force which created a 3-year strategic plan for the organization in 2016.
+She is also the first non-astronaut Vice Chairman and has twice served as Chair of the Strategic Planning Task Force, Chair of the Program Committee, and Chair of the American Dream Makers Task Force.
+She is dedicated to continually creating and improving programs to assist Astronaut Scholars of all ages.

-The ASF Board of Directors is: Curt Brown (Chairman), Lisa Schott (Vice Chairman), Michael Neukamm (Secretary), Vincent Cimino (Treasurer), Tammy Sudler (President / CEO), James A. Lovell (Chairman Emeritus), Scott Altman, John Blaha, Larry Bradley, Dan Brandenstein, Kevin Chilton, Richard Covey, Charles Duke, Chris Ferguson, Fred Gregory, Joseph Han, Jeff Hoffman, Charlie Precourt, Brewster Shaw, Kathryn Thornton, and Al Worden.
+The ASF Board of Directors is: Curt Brown (Chairman), Lisa Schott (Vice Chairman), Michael Neukamm (Secretary), Eric Moleski (Treasurer), Caroline Schumacher (President / CEO), James A. Lovell (Chairman Emeritus), Scott Altman, Rick Armstrong, Patrick Biltgen, Jessica Blomberg, Larry Bradley, Dan Brandenstein, Kevin Chilton, Richard Covey, Chris Ferguson, Bernard Harris, Janet Kavandi, Adero Paige, Charlie Precourt, Brewster Shaw, and Kathryn Thornton.

 Please visit the ASF web site at www.AstronautScholarship.org for more information or to learn how to make a contribution to this worthy cause.

-Give Kids the World is a 84 acre, non-profit resort with over 168 villa accommodations, entertainment attractions, whimsical venues, and fun especially designed for children with special needs whose wish is to visit Central Florida’s best loved attractions.
+Give Kids the World is a 89 acre, non-profit resort with 166 villa accommodations, entertainment attractions, whimsical venues, and fun especially designed for children with special needs whose wish is to visit Central Florida’s best loved attractions.
 Volunteers at GKTW adhere to beliefs such as the following:

 “You make a living by what you get.
 You make a life by what you give.” – Winston Churchill